EITC Home Page--It’s easier than ever to find out if you qualify for EITC

 EITC Assistant--Find out if you qualify for EITC

-Don’t miss out if you made, less than $51,567, use the English version of the EITC Assistant or la Versión en Español del Asistente.
-It’s easier than ever to find out if you qualify for EITC.
+Don’t miss out!
+If you made less than $51,567, use the English version of the EITC Assistant or la Versión en Español del Asistente.
+It’s easier than ever to find out if you qualify.
 Use the EITC Assistant to find out if you are eligible, if your child is a qualifying child and estimate the amount of the credit you may get.

 What Can We Help You Find?